General Duke (horse): Racing career

 General Duke's first start on the racetrack was in 1867, in the Saratoga Stakes on August 9.
 He placed third in that race, which was 3/4 mi and limited to two-year-old horses.
 He carried 90 lb and raced for McConnell and Harness.
 He then raced on August 12, for the same owners at the same distance in a race for two-year-olds, which he won in 1 minute 201/4 seconds.
 Both of these races were at Saratoga Race Course in New York.
-On September 26, 1867, General Duke started a race at Cincinnati, Ohio, the Cincinnati Stakes.
+On September 26, 1867, General Duke started in a race at Cincinnati, Ohio, the Cincinnati Stakes.
 This was a 1 mi race for two-year-olds, which General Duke won in 1 minute 451/2 seconds carrying 86 lb.
 He was at that time still owned by McConnell and Harness.

-As a three-year-old, General Duke first started at the Secaucus Racetrack in New Jersey, on May 29, 1868.
+As a three-year-old, General Duke first started at the Secaucus Racetrack in New Jersey on May 29, 1868.
 This race was a mile-heat race, run as three separate 1 mi races.
 Racing again for McConnell and Harness, General Duke finished 3rd in each of the three heats.
 The next race he started was the Belmont Stakes on June 10, 1868, which was run at the Jerome Park Racetrack.
 The Belmont was run at a 1+5/8 mi.
 General Duke won while carrying 110 lb, in a time of 3 minutes and 2 seconds.
-His jockey for the race was R. Swim. and the trainer was A. Thompson.
+His jockey for the race was Robert Swim, and the trainer was A. Thompson.
 The horse led from the start, even though he had reared up with his jockey before the beginning of the race.
 He was the first of four winners of the Belmont sired by Lexington.